 In reality, he was anything but.
-Brushed over by the media and buried deep in the back alleys of Hollywood is the fact that Paul Walker was a child predator.
+Brushed over by the media and buried deep in the back alleys of Hollywood is the fact that Paul Walker may have entered into sexual relationships with minors.

 California, where Walker lived, has an age of consent of 18 years old.
 If someone engages in a sexual relationship with a person who is under 18, that is considered a criminal offense.
 If the older individual’s age is within three years of the age of their partner, their relationship is a misdemeanor offense.
 More than three years is a felony.
 This is important because at the time of Walker’s death his girlfriend, Jasmine Pilchard-Gosnell, was 23 years old while Walker was 40.

 An age gap between lovers that wide isn’t uncommon, but what makes it troubling is what age both were when they started dating.
 Walker and Pilchard-Gosnell had been together for years at this point, but at the time they had met she was only 16 years old.
 Do the math and you can conclude that Walker would have been 33 at that time, more than twice her age.